“Pastel Mosaic with John 17:3″ acrylic on canvas, © July 2017 by Donna Gonzalez

 The orant figure was a person standing with arms raised and it was considered to be the gesture of prayer for the early Christian church.
 Early as in the days of St. Peter and Paul and afterwards.
 Wow!
 The figure in the painting even has a face and wears a type of hat… or maybe a helmet?
 Hmmm…The helmet of salvation?

 17 Take the helmet of salvation and the sword of the Spirit, which is the word of God.” – Ephesians 6:17

 Now I don’t see a sword in this painting (and if you find one let me know!) but I’m reminded of I Thessalonians 5:16-18.

 “16 Rejoice always, 17 pray without ceasing, 18 give thanks in all circumstances; for this is the will of God in Christ Jesus for you.” – I Thessalonians 5:16:18

 Now I ask you….isn’t that what we as Christians who have been redeemed by the blood of the Lamb and have been shown God’s great love, mercy and grace are supposed to be doing all throughout our lives?
 Praise God!
 I soo love this mosiac!

 “Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God–this is your true and proper worship.” – Romans 12:!

-If you love this artwork too, it’s available for sale at my online store called Redbubble.
+If you love this artwork too, it’s available to purchase at Redbubble.